-Calm seas, with a nice fleet turnout, highlighted the first North Sea Bandit Regatta for 2023.
-With a fresh breeze of 18 knots out of the southwest, The North Sea regions were well behaved as two DNFs (Did Not Finish) were recorded on the day.
-Both DNFs, one a piece in each race, were from skippers crashing while crossing over region corners.
-The crowds that gathered at the lighthouses on the islands in the Ziziphus and Genip regions, as well as on the Poseidon Centre Spectator Pier and small race dock in the Eden Jakana region, reveled in an energetic display of fleet racing from this weeks skippers.
-This weeks fleet, sailing on the North Sea CCW (counter-clockwise) and North Sea 108 courses, was made up of a majority of seven Bandit 22 LTEs.
-Three Bandit IFs rounded out this weeks Bandit fleet.
+Calm seas, with a nice fleet turnout, highlighted the last North Sea Open Regatta for May, 2023.
+The North Sea regions were generally well behaved as four DNFs (Did Not Finish) were recorded on the day.
+Three of those DNFs, one in the small boat portion and two from the big boat portion, were from skippers crashing while crossing over regions corners.
+The remaining DNF, also from the big boat portion, was from a skippers internet connection dying on her.
+The crowds that assembled along the shores of the islands in the Ziziphus, and Genip regions, and along the Poseidon Centre Spectator Pier and small race dock in the Eden Jakana region, cheered on an energetic display of fleet racing from this weeks skippers.

 Race Director: Cryptic